dopetard/GAN/README.md

 # GAN
-This is my attempt to reproduce results from Ian Goodfellow's classic [Generative Adversarial Networks](https://arxiv.org/abs/1406.2661) paper in Tensorflow
+This is my attempt to reproduce results from Ian Goodfellow et al classic [Generative Adversarial Networks](https://arxiv.org/abs/1406.2661) paper in Tensorflow

 ### Requirements